Module ECP

 -

-Returns the generator of the curve: an ECP point that is multiplied by any BIG number to obtain a correspondent point on the curve. ()
+Return the generator of the curve: an ECP point that is multiplied by any BIG number

 Returns: